Azure/azure-powershell/src/ConnectedNetwork/docs/New-AzConnectedNetworkVendorSku.md

 Accept wildcard characters: False
 ```

-### -NetworkFunctionTemplateNetworkFunctionRoleConfiguration
+### -NetworkFunctionRoleConfigurationType
 An array of network function role definitions.
-To construct, see NOTES section for NETWORKFUNCTIONTEMPLATENETWORKFUNCTIONROLECONFIGURATION properties and create a hash table.
+To construct, see NOTES section for NETWORKFUNCTIONROLECONFIGURATIONTYPE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.ConnectedNetwork.Models.Api20210501.INetworkFunctionRoleConfiguration[]